doetlingerlukas/parallel-systems/assignment02/README.md

 We split the problem size `N` between all ranks.
 Therefore we get a different area of the 1D room for each of the ranks.
 When computing the heat distribution, each rank needs to know the values at it's left and right border, for every timestamp ìn `T`.

 Before entering the temp-calculation for a timestamp, a rank uses **no-blocking** mpi-send to give it's neighbours the values which they need to know (i.e., rank3 would send it's first value to rank2 and it's last to rank5).
 To obtain a value from another ranks area, we use **blocking** mpi-recieve.

+At the end, **blocking** mpi-send and -recieve are used to send all areas to the main rank.

 ### Tasks